Skip to Main Content

 Legal Experience

-Judge Binette began his journey through the criminal justice field over 30 years ago.
+Judge Binette began his journey through the criminal justice field over 40 years ago.
 At the age of 20, he became a Child Care Worker (Corrections Officer) at the Erie County Detention Home.
 At the age of 21, he was then promoted to Assistant Director of the Detention Home with duties that included assisting in the supervision of twenty-seven (27) staff members.
-At the age of 23, he became a Juvenile Probation Officer, which entailed truancy duties for the Sandusky City School System.
+At the age of 23, he became a Juvenile Probation Officer, which included truancy duties for the Sandusky City School System.

 In 1991, after passing the Ohio Bar Exam, Judge Binette became an Erie County Assistant Prosecutor assigned to the Erie County Drug Task Force.
 During his tenure at the Drug Task Force, he garnered many accomplishments.
 He was actively involved in helping to make Erie County’s neighborhoods safer by participating in “board up” of local bars, apartment buildings, and crack houses where drugs were sold via Project Phoenix/Operation Crack Down.

-He is the creator and author of Ohio’s Forfeiture Law Manual, a manual that was widely utilized by prosecutors within the State of Ohio.
+He is the creator and author of Ohio’s Forfeiture Law Manual, a manual that was previously widely utilized by prosecutors within the State of Ohio.
 In addition, he has been a guest lecturer at numerous seminars around the State of Ohio.
 These included Forfeiture, Warrantless Search & Seizure, Trial Testimony, Trial Preparation and Drug Investigations in general.

-From 1992 to 2004, he operated a civil practice in a part-time capacity, which included Probate, Domestic Relations, Civil and business related cases.
+From 1992 to 2004, he operated a civil practice in a part-time capacity, which included Probate, Domestic Relations, Civil and business-related cases.

-In May of 2008, the National Committee for Employer Support of the Guard and Reserve recognized Judge Binette as a “Patriotic Employer”.
+In May of 2008, as a Judge, the National Committee for Employer Support of the Guard and Reserve recognized Judge Binette as a “Patriotic Employer”.
 They acknowledged him for his contributing to the National Security and Protection of Liberty and Freedom by supporting employee participation in America’s National Guard and Reserve Force.

 Organizations